 This is typically presented to stakeholders through a single dashboard, where they have access to everything they need like a customer’s previous history with you, outstanding orders, customer service issues, and even things like their social media activity regarding yourself and competitors.

 This makes cultivating and retaining better relationships easier, with the added benefit of a more streamlined system for employees that improves productivity and satisfaction.

-As businesses shift more of their marketing to digital rather than traditional means, the emphasis on implementing technologies that aid these means will—and already has—become more pronounced.
+As businesses shift their marketing to digital, the emphasis on implementing technologies that aid these means will become more pronounced.

-This is even more the case when the importance of data is considered in informing campaigns and strategies—the ability of MarTech tools to aggregate and analyze information is key.
+This is even more the case when the importance of data is considered in informing campaigns and strategies.
+In this way, the ability of MarTech tools to aggregate and analyze information is key.